 Hours are usually normal office hours, Monday to Friday, but you may have to work evenings and weekends to meet deadlines.

-To enter as a design engineering technician, you would normally need a Higher National Certificate (HNC) or Higher National Diploma (HND) in product design.
+To enter as a design engineering technician, you would normally need a HNC (SCQF Level 7) or HND (SCQF Level 8) in product design.

-Design engineers require a relevant degree such as design engineering, product design engineering or industrial design.
+Design engineers require a relevant degree (SCQF Level 10) such as design engineering, product design engineering or industrial design.

 Other engineering disciplines are also relevant.